bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_0/exercise_0.md

 For this assignment, you will upload your `exercise_0.rkt` file to the assignment on Canvas.
 DO NOT UPLOAD ANY OTHER FILES.
 Once you've submitted your file to Canvas, you're done!

+> **Note**: You will not receive feedback from the autograder on your assignment until AFTER the final due date (which is the "open till date on Canvas").

 * * *

 ## Requesting an extension